Firstcard

 April 3, 2026

 Self is a credit-building app that helps people with no or low credit establish a positive payment history.
-Instead of using traditional credit, Self reports your savings deposits to credit bureaus as if they were loan payments.
-It's a creative way to build credit without needing to qualify for a traditional loan or credit card.
+Instead of using traditional credit, Self reports your loan payments to credit bureaus, helping you build credit over time.
+It's a creative way to build credit without needing to qualify for a traditional unsecured loan or credit card.

 Overview of Self's Credit Builder Account

-Each payment gets reported to the three credit bureaus as an on-time payment.
-The credit bureaus build a payment history for you.
-After you complete all 12 payments, you get your $1,000 back minus Self's fees—usually around $40-70 total.
+Each monthly payment gets reported to the three credit bureaus (Equifax, Experian, and TransUnion) as an on-time installment loan payment.
+After you complete all your payments, you get the CD funds back minus Self's fees and interest.

 This approach works because credit bureaus recognize installment loan payments as legitimate credit activity.
-Unlike credit card payments, installment loans show lenders you can manage larger, more structured debt.
+Unlike credit card payments, installment loans show lenders you can manage structured, fixed-payment debt over time.

 Costs and Fees